ska-telescope/ska-pst-lmc/docs/src/deployment/helm-chart.rst

     - Port used by STAT component manager
     - 8080
   * - ``subsystem_id``
-    - The subsystem used in output path of files sent to DSP.
+    - The subsystem used in output path of files written by DSP and STAT.
 This should be pst-low or pst-mid.
     - pst-low
   * - ``beam.simulationMode``
     - Run Beam logical device in simulation mode